zetafence/zentaris/README.md

 ## Architecture

-Zentaris platform comes with a backend API server, an in-memory DB, and a React application all included in the deployment package.
+Zentaris platform comes with a backend API server, an in-memory DB, and a React UX application all included as part of the deployment package.

 ## Screenshots